-Hillary Clinton amassed more than 200,000 votes more than Donald Trump, as of Wednesday evening.
+Hillary Clinton amassed more than 2.8 million votes more than Donald Trump in the November election.
 This is the fifth time in American history that the candidate who won the national popular vote lost the electoral college vote, and thus the presidency.
 This distortion happened in 2000 with George W. Bush versus Al Gore, and in 1824, 1876 and 1888.
 Donald Trump, like Bush at the start of this century, cannot accurately claim that the people have spoken and, at least according to the overall popular vote, chosen him (but who’s to say that will stop him).
+In the end, Trump won 306 electoral college votes to Clinton’s 232.

-This 2012 Donald Trump tweet, from the day after 2012’s Barack Obama win, found new traction today:
+This 2012 Donald Trump tweet, from the day after 2012’s Barack Obama win, found new traction after the election:

 The electoral college is a disaster for a democracy.